jamilurrahman12/proxmox/README.md

     * Check the bottom-right corner.
     * It should say: “Virtualization: Enabled”
     * If it shows “Disabled”, repeat the steps above.

+✅ How to Verify Virtualization is Enabled (MacOS)

+For Intel Mac: Open terminal and run the below command
+    sysctl -a | grep machdep.cpu.features

+Look for the feature flag VMX in the output.
+If VMX is listed → virtualization (Intel VT-x) is supported and enabled.

+If VMX is missing → your Mac’s CPU is too old to support virtualization.

+For Apple Silicon (M1/M2/M3) Macs: Apple Silicon Macs use a built-in Apple Virtualization Framework instead of Intel VT-x.
+You can check support with running the following command in the terminal:

+    sysctl hw.optional.arm64

+If your Mac returns a result without error (e.g., hw.optional.arm64: 1), your system fully supports virtualization.

 We can download the software from here.